gogoshbelichi/RealTaskManager/README.md

 Getting a list of tasks (filtered by status and user) ✅

-Getting an issue by ID ✅
+Getting an task by ID ✅

 Getting a list of users (for the administrator only) ✅